Job opportunity - Research Utilisation Program Support Officer - apply by 3 April

 - The written support of an AFAC Collaboration Group, or

-- Support of AFAC Council or ACSES
+- The written support of AFAC Council or ACSES

 - Represent new research initiatives, including scoping studies, synthesis studies and literature reviews

-- Be extensions of existing research projects
+- Be extensions that increase the value and benefit of existing research projects

 - Represent continuations or extensions of previously funded projects